 Once you have structured your invoice approval workflow with the necessary steps and stakeholders included, it is only a matter of time before your accounting team and company as a whole will begin to notice the benefits.
-One of the biggest benefits realized?
-Cash flow management.
-You can learn more about that here.
+One of the biggest benefits of a B2B payment solution is cash flow management.

 - A company owner is always required to approve payments

 - Two of any four pre-designated people are required to approve a payment

 - The company bookkeeper and at least one other designated person are required to approve a payment